AWS CloudFormation

 AWS Elastic Beanstalk vs OpsWorks vs CloudFormation – Certification

-AWS Elastic Beanstalk vs OpsWorks vs CloudFormation
+AWS Elastic Beanstalk vs CloudFormation vs CDK – Deployment & Management Services Comparison

 AWS Elastic Beanstalk

 • Elastic Beanstalk provides an environment to easily deploy and run applications in the cloud.
-It is integrated with developer tools and provides a one-stop experience for application lifecycle management
+It is integrated with developer tools and provides a one-stop experience for application lifecycle management.

-AWS OpsWorks
+AWS OpsWorks (Deprecated – EOL 2024)

 AWS CloudFormation

-• AWS CloudFormation enables modeling, provisioning and version-controlling of a wide range of AWS resources ranging from a single EC2 instance to a complex multi-tier, multi-region application
+• AWS CloudFormation enables modeling, provisioning, and version-controlling of a wide range of AWS resources ranging from a single EC2 instance to a complex multi-tier, multi-region application.

-• CloudFormation supports infrastructure needs of many different types of applications such as existing enterprise applications, legacy applications, applications built using a variety of AWS resources and container-based solutions (including those built using AWS Elastic Beanstalk).
+• CloudFormation supports infrastructure needs of many different types of applications such as existing enterprise applications, legacy applications, applications built using a variety of AWS resources, and container-based solutions (including those built using AWS Elastic Beanstalk).

-• CloudFormation is not just an application deployment tool but can provision any kind of AWS resource
+• CloudFormation is not just an application deployment tool but can provision any kind of AWS resource.

 • CloudFormation with Elastic Beanstalk